adam-p/yesterday-i-learned/git.md

 `git commit -n`

+### My colleagues are idiots, and all of us think we are superior to each other

+If you guys all `git push` to a branch regularly, and you need to `git push --force` to fix something, [try `git push --force-with-lease` instead](https://robots.thoughtbot.com/git-push-force-with-lease), which makes sure the remote's head is the same as your local tracking branch for the remote.
+So, `git fetch` first.

 ## booboos

 ### I accidentally deleted a file, and thought I could just check it back out